zenml-io/zenml/README.md

 This creates a `.zen` folder in your current directory to store the necessary `zenml` configurations.

-### Step 2: Installing the Scikit-learn integration
+### Step 2: Installing the scikit-learn integration
-We will be using a classifier model from [Scikit-learn](https://scikit-learn.org/stable/), so let's install the `sklearn` integration.
+We will be using a classifier model from [scikit-learn](https://scikit-learn.org/stable/), so let's install the `sklearn` integration.

 ```bash
 zenml integration install sklearn -y